-The Program invites high-school students with high standardized test scores and grades to be interviewed by Program representatives during the First Family Scholarship weekends.
+The Program invites high-school students with high standardized test scores and grades to submit an application essay and by participating in an interview during the McCorkle Scholarship competition.
 Eligible students who commit to Catawba College by making their deposit may then be issued an official invitation.
 Students who qualify for the Program will be directed to enroll in a section of Honors First-Year Seminar.

-Students who do not attend the First Family Scholarship weekend, transfer students, and continuing students are also welcome to apply to the Program and may do so by submitting an application essay to the Honors Board.
+Students who do not attend the McCorkle Scholarship competition, transfer students, and continuing students are also welcome to apply to the Program and may do so by submitting an application essay to the Honors Board.
 Interested students should contact the Director of the Honors Program for more information.

-PROGRAM REQUIREMENTS CURRICULAR
+PROGRAM REQUIREMENTS

+CURRICULAR

 Students in the College Honors Program begin their studies in the first year with a special section of the First-Year Seminar, which will provide a transition into college study and the Honors Program.
-Those students who maintain a 3.00 GPA up to 45 semester hours and a 3.20 after 45 semester hours (or who petition the Honors Board) are eligible to continue taking Honors courses.
-A total of 21 semester hours of honors work, an overall 3.00 GPA, the completion of 20-40 hours of community service (depending on time of entry into the program) a completed portfolio and portfolio narrative, and an honors thesis are required to graduate with College Honors.
+Those students who maintain a 3.2 GPA up to 45 semester hours and a 3.5 after 45 semester hours (or who petition the Honors Board) are eligible to continue taking Honors courses.
+A total of 21 semester hours of honors work, an overall 3.5 GPA, the completion of 20-40 hours of community service, a completed portfolio and portfolio narrative, an honors thesis, and presentation of honors thesis are required to graduate with College Honors.
 Only grades of C (2.0) or above in Honors courses will count toward College Honors.